 The public transportation system in Japan is very well developed especially in the city center.
-It may be convenient to use a car or a bicycle around NCC Hospital East area, however, the buses frequently run comparatively.
-There are pre-paid cards that can be used on both trains and buses which one just holds over a scanner when boarding, eliminating the need to pay in cash or buy tickets.
+There are pre-paid cards or tickets that can be used on trains/ buses or both of them, which one just holds over a scanner when boarding, eliminating the need to pay in cash or buy tickets every time.